Tyra Banks Shares Video Of Her Iconic Victoria’s Secret Flamenco Dance Ahead Of ‘DWTS’ Finale

 In the caption to her post, Tyra recalled working with the choreographer and noted how she “lived” those moves all the way up until the day of the show.
 Once the cameras were on, she revealed that she “forgot” all of the steps she had worked so hard to memorize.

 The America’s Next Top Model alum admitted that while she went off-script with her arms and feet all over, she remained focused on her task and still danced intently in her own way.
-Tyra noted that the Dancing with the Stars finalists were now in a similar boat, and she advised them to “keep going” no matter what happens in the ballroom.
+Tyra noted that the Dancing with the Stars finalists were now in a similar boat and she advised them to “keep on going” no matter what happens in the ballroom.

-In the comments section, Tyra received praised for her improvised dance from fans and famous friends.
+In the comments section, Tyra received praise for her improvised dance from fans and famous friends.

 “GET IT GIRL!
 LOVE,” write DWTS pro dancer Cheryl Burke.